Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Coherence specifications

+Two of the three detection schemes considered here include free threshold parameters which complicate a meaningful comparison of the detection methods and the physical interpretation of the detection results.
+In order to achieve comparability between the three coherence specifications, the VM and LCS schemes are gauged by making use of the above-mentioned vortex scaling phenomenology.

-The recently introduced vortex scaling theory by Burgess et al. \cite{BurgessScott2017,BurgessScott2018} provides physically motivated bounds for the highly non-trivial threshold choice of $\epsilon_{thr}$ in equation (\ref{eq:vorticity_threshold_decomposition}).
-The theory considers coherent structures for the first time through their vortex area $A$ in the physical domain instead of the classical wavenumber description in Fourier space.
-Therefore, a time-dependent vortex number density distribution $n(A,t)$ is defined, which counts the amount of coherent vortices corresponding to a certain area $A$ at a time $t$.
-The theory is based on the first three moments of the product of that number density and the vortex intensity $\overline{\omega_v^2}$, resulting in the vortex energy $E_v$, vortex enstrophy $Z_v$ and vortex number $N_v$, respectively.
-The number density is anticipated to have a power-law form $t^{\alpha_i} A^{-r_i}$, whose exponents $\alpha_i$ and $r_i$ are deduced from local conservations of $E_v$, $Z_v$ and $N_v$ for varying vortex areas $A$.
-These areas are divided into the \textit{thermal bath} regime $A_f < A < A_{-}$, the \textit{intermediate} scaling regime $A_{-} < A < A_{+}$ and the \textit{front} of the vortex population $A_{+} < A < A_{max}$, respectively, where $A_{-}$ and $A_{+}$ are transitional areas, $A_f$ the forcing-scale area, and $A_{max}$ the maximum vortex area.
+This model, which we briefly summarize here for completeness, provides a physically motivated diagnostic signature which we use as a reference for the highly non-trivial threshold choice of $\epsilon_{thr}$ in equations \eqref{eq:decomposition_coherent} and \eqref{eq:decomposition_residual}.
+The phenomenology characterizes coherent structures by their vortex area $A$ in configuration space instead of the classical wavenumber dependence in Fourier space.
+Therefore, a time-dependent vortex number density distribution $n(A,t)$ is defined, which yields the number of coherent vortices per unit area for a certain vortex area $A$ at time $t$.
+The model is based on the first three moments of $n\overline{\omega_v^2}$ with the vortex intensity $\overline{\omega_v^2}$.
+They are {the vortex energy $E_v$, vortex enstrophy $Z_v$ and vortex number $N_v$}, respectively.
+All three quantities are assumed to be approximately conserved during the spatial growth of an \lq average\rq\ vortex of area $A$.
+The number density is anticipated to follow a power-law $t^{\alpha_i} A^{-r_i}$ with exponents $\alpha_i$ and $r_i$ determined via the conservation of $E_v$, $Z_v$ and $N_v$.
+The range of areas is divided into a \textit{thermal bath} regime $A_f \leq A < A_{-}$, an \textit{intermediate} scaling regime $A_{-} < A < A_{+}$ and a \textit{front} of the vortex population $A_{+} < A \leq A_{max}$, respectively, where $A_{-}$ and $A_{+}$ are transitional areas, $A_f$ the forcing-scale area, and $A_{max}$ the maximum vortex area.